Anoj-Wagle/SQL-Portfolio-Project/README.md

 ## 1. Customer Revenue Insights:

 # Project Overview:
-This project contails the sales dataset from year 2015 to 2017.
-This project demonstrates the sales revenue from each year.
-Moreover, it provides the insights on total customers, churn data and customer segmentation.
-The main aim of this data is show above details in powerful and interactive dashboard.
+This project analyzes a comprehensive sales dataset spanning from 2015 to 2017.
+It highlights annual sales revenue, customer trends, churn analysis, and segmentation insights.
+The primary objective is to present these key metrics through a dynamic and interactive dashboard, enabling data-driven decision-making.

 # Tools and Technologies Used
 * **SQL** – Data extraction, cleaning, and transformation.
 * **Power BI** – Interactive dashboard design, visualization, and reporting.